Playwriting and Directing Cohort

 Matt Thekkethala (Playwriting)

 Matt Thekkethala is a playwright and performer based in Austin, Texas.
 He writes absurdist comedies that are cheekily curious about our capacity to forgive one another.
-He has developed work with The NOLA Project and Goat in the Road Productions in New Orleans, Louisiana.
+He has developed work with Pittsburgh New Works Festival, the Sewanee Writers Conference, and The NOLA Project.
 In 2020, he released Now More Than Ever, an episodic radio play / comedy album hybrid, on Spotify and Apple Podcasts.
 Matt holds a B.A. in Political Science from Yale University and is currently pursuing a M.F.A. in Theatre (Playwriting) from The University of Texas at Austin's Michener Center for Writers.

 Plays